-- 1.1 The Knightsbridge Neighbourhood Forum (called the Forum, KNF or Neighbourhood Forum) was designated by Westminster City Council (WCC) on 21 July 2015 as the neighbourhood forum for its area. - 1.2 Neighbourhood planning legislation and guidance encourages neighbourhood forums to improve their neighbourhood through the development and use of land.
+- 1.1 The Knightsbridge Neighbourhood Forum (Forum, KNF or Neighbourhood Forum) was designated by Westminster City Council (WCC) on 21 July 2015 as the neighbourhood forum for its area. - 1.2 Neighbourhood planning legislation and guidance encourages neighbourhood forums to improve their neighbourhood through the development and use of land.
 They may identify specific action or policies to deliver these improvements.
-Wider community aspirations than those relating to the development and use of land can be included in a neighbourhood plan but actions dealing with non land-use matters should be clearly identifiable for example set out in a companion document or annex. - 1.3 Therefore, the Knightsbridge Neighbourhood Plan (called the KNP, Neighbourhood Plan or Plan) describes the planning and land-use policies that, together with the Westminster City Plan and the London Plan, will guide development in the Knightsbridge Neighbourhood Area (called the Area, KNA or Neighbourhood Area) until 2037. - 1.4 When developing the Plan, residents, businesses, students, visitors and others took the opportunity to raise issues, ideas and aspirations about how aspects of life in Knightsbridge could be improved.
-Some of these aspects can be translated directly into planning policies and are therefore addressed in the Neighbourhood Plan itself.
-Others, which cannot be taken forward directly in planning and land-use policy, have been structured as actions to support the delivery of the Forum's vision, six values, five themes and 10 objectives. - 1.5 These neighbourhood actions were not subject to Planning Examination.
-Therefore, and in accordance with official guidance, the Knightsbridge Management Plan has been created to separate policies from actions while emphasising the importance of non policy actions to the community.
-Actions are arranged by theme and objective to facilitate read-across to the Knightsbridge Neighbourhood Plan policies and demonstrate how they will support its successful delivery. - 1.6 Official neighbourhood planning guidance also encourages neighbourhood forums to express priorities for the use of neighbourhood funds.
-The Forum has therefore considered what infrastructure needs to be provided in the Neighbourhood Area to support development and ensure that that Neighbourhood Area grows in a sustainable way. - 1.7 This document therefore establishes general principles and proposes projects for the use of the Community Infrastructure Levy (CIL), a charge on development levied by Westminster City Council, that should be spent on infrastructure in the Area to address the needs arising from growth.
+Wider community aspirations than those relating to the development and use of land can be included in a neighbourhood plan but actions dealing with non land-use matters should be clearly identifiable for example set out in a companion document or annex. - 1.3 Therefore, Part One of the Knightsbridge Neighbourhood Plan (the KNP, Neighbourhood Plan or Plan) describes the planning and land-use policies that, together with the Westminster City Plan and the London Plan, will guide development in the Knightsbridge Neighbourhood Area (the Area, KNA or Neighbourhood Area) until 2037. - 1.4 When developing the Plan, residents, businesses, students, visitors and others took the opportunity to raise issues, ideas and aspirations about how aspects of life in Knightsbridge could be improved.
+Some of these aspects can be translated directly into planning policies and are addressed in Part One.
+Others, which cannot be taken forward directly in planning and land-use policy, have been structured as actions to support the delivery of the Forum's vision, six values, five themes and 10 objectives. - 1.5 These neighbourhood actions are not subject to Planning Examination.
+Therefore, and in accordance with official guidance, the Knightsbridge Management Plan (Part Two) has been created to separate policies from actions while emphasising the importance of nonpolicy actions to the community.
+Actions are arranged by theme and objective to facilitate read-across to Part One policies and demonstrate how they will support the successful delivery of the Knightsbridge Neighbourhood (Development) Plan. - 1.6 Official neighbourhood planning guidance also encourages neighbourhood forums to express priorities for the use of neighbourhood funds.
+The Forum has therefore considered what infrastructure needs to be provided in the Neighbourhood Area to support development and ensure that that Neighbourhood Area grows in a sustainable way. - 1.7 Part Two therefore establishes general principles and proposes projects for the use of the Community Infrastructure Levy (CIL), a charge on development levied by Westminster City Council, that should be spent on infrastructure in the Area to address the needs arising from growth.
 Whilst any CIL monies will be retained by Westminster City Council (WCC), the Knightsbridge Neighbourhood Area is entitled to 25% of it (uncapped) once a Referendum has passed and WCC should agree with the Forum how it will be spent.
-The community's view on the prioritised infrastructure required to address the demands of the development identified in the Plan has been set out in the Neighbourhood Plan (Section 11 and Appendix D) and in this Knightsbridge Management Plan. - 1.8 Together with the Knightsbridge Neighbourhood Plan planning policies, the actions and spending priorities set out in this document therefore form a cohesive overall strategy for Knightsbridge.
+The community's view on the prioritised infrastructure required to address the demands of the development identified in the Plan have been set out in Part One (Section 11 and Appendix H) and in Part Two of the Plan. - 1.8 Together with the Part One planning policies, the actions and spending priorities set out in this Part Two document therefore form a cohesive overall strategy for Knightsbridge.